YPatton86/calculator/README.md

 00.1245 => 0.12345
 .123 => 0.123

+Operator key:
-Operator key if you hit any operator key one by another, the last operator key will be applied for the calculation
+If you hit any operator key one after the other, the last operator key will be applied for the calculation

 e.g. if you hit 5 + - / x then the last operation will be applied to the calculation, i.e., 5 x